Staff and Board

 Grace was born and raised in lovely Lawrence, Kansas.
 She first traveled east to play golf and start studying environmental issues in the Piedmont region of North Carolina before earning her environmental science degree along the Gulf Coast of Texas.
 To complete her nationwide tour, Grace headed west to earn her law degree with a concentration in environmental and natural resources from the University of Oregon and is now grateful to call Eugene home.
 She previously worked with the Environmental and Natural Resources Law Center, Western Environmental Law Center, and most recently, has been working on forestry and climate justice issues with Beyond Toxics.
 When she’s not working on forest and climate defense, you can find Grace at the farmer’s market, searching for the nearest water source, or taking her rescue pup Sylas to explore a new trail.
 Email Grace

 Kaley is a native West coaster, born in California but grew up in Rhode Island.
-While spending her summers in California and rural Oregon, it was in La Pine at her grandparents’ RV park, fishing in Oregon lakes, and weeks spent at camp where she developed her love for Oregon.
+While spending her summers in California and rural Oregon, it was in La Pine at her grandparents’, fishing in Oregon lakes, and weeks spent at camp where she developed her love for Oregon.
 This carried her to the University of Oregon where first she received a B.A. before continuing her studies in Multimedia Management, Museum Studies, and Non-Profits to earn a M.S. in Arts Management.
 Kaley loves using good design and thoughtful marketing in order to create effective communications that educate the community and help build connections.
-When not enjoying the outdoors, you can find her sewing and creating art, dancing, and juggling.
-She loves telling jokes and is always up to hear a new one.
+When not enjoying the outdoors, you can find her sewing and creating art, dancing, and spending time with her husband and young son.
+She loves corny jokes and is always up to hear a new one.
 Email Kaley

 Madeline hails from the foggy isle of Vashon in the Salish Sea, landing in Eugene to complete their higher education in the use of Geographic Information Systems (GIS) software and Environmental Studies at the University of Oregon.
 Since the founding of WildCAT (Cascadia Action Team), they have worked tirelessly to build our field-checking capacity, and to bring our fieldwork into the 21st century — integrating the use of GPS applications on smartphones to record important data in the field.
 They formerly worked with the regional non-profit Firefighters United for Safety, Ethics, and Ecology and has been a life-long activist, working extensively with community-led organizations centered on Environmental Justice.
 When not working, you’ll find Madeline wandering through Cascadia, fishing, rafting, surfing, or kayaking with their dog Finn along the way.
 Email Madeline